techbrett/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 The following are known issues and considerations:

+- In SBA mode
-- The SBA relies on authentication tokens that are valid for 7 days.
-The authentiation token renews every 24 hours and the SBA can support outages for up to 7 days from the last authentication.
-If an outage occurs 20 hours after the last authentication token renewal, the SBA will remain operational for 6 days and 4 hours.
+    - the SBA supports expired client authentication tokens for up to 7 days from the last authentication.
+If an outage occurs 20 hours after the last authentication token renewal, the SBA will support the client's operation for 6 days and 4 hours.

-- Once an outage occurs and the SBA becomes active, a user's Teams client will lose connection with the SBA if:
-    - the user quits and restarts their Teams client
+    - the Teams client will not be able to connect to the SBA if the Teams client is triggered to negotiate a new token.
+For example, if a user quits and restarts their Teams client or restarts their device.
-    - the user's device is restarted
-    - the user tries to create a new Teams connection after the SBA has been active 24 hours

-- Users will not be able to:
+    - the Teams client will not be able to validate itself with an SBA that it has not previously connected with in the last 24 hours.

+- In SBA mode, the following user actions aren't supported:
-    - use their Teams client to switch to another tenant
+    - switching their Teams client to another tenant
-    - make an emergency call to an emergency number configured for dynamic emergency calling (E911)
+    - making a call to an emergency number configured for dynamic emergency calling (E911)
-    - reach other Teams users with reverse number lookup against Microsoft Entra ID Contacts
+    - reaching other Teams users with reverse number lookup against Microsoft Entra ID Contacts.
+A dialed number will still be processed by SBA and routed over PSTN.

 - If the tenant is using Continuous Access Evaluation (CAE) tokens, the SBA will be operational only for about 30 minutes, due to the nature of continuous access evaluation.
 An alternative would be to dissable CAE for the tenant.